Robotics-BUT/BPC-PRP/src/2_labs/text/1_lab.md

 # Lab 1 - Laboratory Introduction & Linux

+Responsible: Ing.
+Jakub Minařík

 This lab is going to make a brief introduction onto the environment that will be used for development and testing through the entire BPC-PRP course.